rocketbot-cl/AdvancedExcel/README.md

 Removes styles on a sheet

 83. Insert link
-Insert link from a cell to a sheet
+Insert a link in a cell, either to an external URL or to a cell within another spreadsheet.